 Roman Catholic priest, Franciscan Order of Friars Minor, Father Brian Jordan was visiting a patient at New York-Presbyterian Hospital in Washington Heights on the morning of September 11, 2001.

 Through much of the nine-month recovery period that followed 9/11, Father Jordan blessed the remains of those who had been killed and offered solace to those in need.
-When still-upright steel columns in the T-shape of a cross were found in the wreckage of 6 World Trade Center on September 23, Father Jordan blessed it as a cross and began a tradition of presiding over Sunday prayer services at what became known as the Cross at Ground Zero
+When still-upright steel columns in a T-shape were found in the wreckage of 6 World Trade Center on September 23, Father Jordan blessed it as a cross and began a tradition of presiding over Sunday prayer services at what became known as the Cross at Ground Zero

 Father Jordan has contributed his story to the 9/11 Memorial Museum’s oral history collection.